suspex30/CricFetch/README.md

 CricFetch uses real-time updates from **ESPN** and **NDTV Sports**.
 We acknowledge and appreciate their extensive cricket coverage, which helps us provide the latest and most comprehensive news to our users.

+## Important: ANSI Escape Code Support

+This program uses ANSI escape codes for colored output and text formatting.
+To experience the full functionality, please run this program in a terminal that supports ANSI escape sequences, such as:
+- Linux terminal
+- macOS terminal
+- Windows Terminal (with ANSI support enabled)
+- Any terminal emulator with ANSI support (e.g., Hyper, iTerm2, Git Bash)

+If you're using a terminal that does not support ANSI codes, you may see unusual characters or formatting issues.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.